 Newcastle began the new year in impressive fashion after sealing a 3-0 win against the Red Devils under the lights at St. James' Park.

-Demba Ba's hooked finish - his 15th goal of the campaign - sent United into the lead at the break before Yohan Cabaye extended the home side's lead with a wonderful long range free kick minutes after the restart, which bounced into the net off the underside of the crossbar.
+Demba Ba's excellent hooked finish - his 15th goal of the campaign - sent United into the lead at the break before Yohan Cabaye extended the home side's lead with a wonderful long range free kick minutes after the restart, which crossed the line via the underside of the crossbar.

-United maintained their clean sheet after Wayne Rooney's strike was blocked on the line and Dimitar Berbatov struck the post for the visitors before Newcastle added a third in stoppage time as Man United defender Phil Jones diverted a long ball from goalkeeper Tim Krul into his own net.
+United maintained a creditable clean sheet after Wayne Rooney's strike was blocked on the line and Dimitar Berbatov struck the post for the visitors before Newcastle added a third in stoppage time as Man United defender Phil Jones diverted a long ball from goalkeeper Tim Krul into his own net.

 Newcastle came out on top in a 4-3 triumph at St. James' Park, with manager Sir Bobby Robson marking his 100th game in charge of the Magpies with an entertaining victory against ten-man Man United.